📚 More on this topic: Best Local LLMs for Mac · Running LLMs on Mac M-Series · Mac vs PC for Local AI · VRAM Requirements

 The M5 Pro and M5 Max are a genuine architecture change for local AI.
 The 4x prompt processing claim is real for compute-bound workloads, powered by Neural Accelerators in every GPU core.
 Token generation is 12% faster, tracking the bandwidth increase.
 The M5 Max 128GB at 614GB/s is the best portable device for running large language models right now.

 If you’re on M1 or M2, upgrade.
-If you’re on M4 Max, you’re probably fine unless fast prompt processing on large contexts is worth $4,000+ to you.
+If you’re on M4 Max, the call is workload-dependent — prompt-heavy work benefits a lot, generation-heavy chat less so.
 If you’re on Intel, you know what to do.